 Don’t Start With Consumers

-The vision for AVs does not have to be focused on personal vehicles taking drunk people to home from a bar!
+The vision for AVs does not have to be focused on personal vehicles taking drunk people home from a bar!
 Some of the most interesting applications are in commercial vehicles, utility vehicles, and delivery vehicles.
 These commercial market segments are also easier to manage from a regulatory perspective: There are fewer actors in the market (when compared to consumers), and these actors are already accustomed to regulatory compliance.

 Where Do We Go From Here?

 Bringing this together, here’s a proposal: I think the first AVs should be maintenance vehicles that make the infrastructure and road network better for all.
 They can start as super-Roombas that sense potholes and chipped line paint.
 Maybe they can send messages that deploy fix-it teams, or maybe they can fix issues themselves.
 The streets will get better and safer for everyone, and they will also become AV-friendly.
 As our fleets of self-driving super-Roombas fix our highways, the industry can work with manufacturers to ensure our data collection systems are robust and seamless.
-We can test the data that these maintenance teams sends to ensure the information provided is complete.
+We can test the data that these maintenance teams send to ensure the information provided is complete.
 With an effective data collection system in place prior to consumer adoption, we will be ready to measure the impact of widespread AV deployment as it occurs.

 I know this may result in jobs lost for people working in road maintenance.
 I suggest that we already have a lot of unfilled jobs and work in this field.
 Plus, the companies that deploy these maintenance AVs as pilots could also be asked to provide AV maintenance or management training in the community as part of the pilot.